Nexmo/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 This creates the user 'agent'.

 > **IMPORTANT:** It is necessary to create the support agent before any other user in this simple demo.
+In this use case the agent must have the username `agent`.

-3. Create a customer user:
+**3.** Create a customer user:

 ```
 curl -d "username=user-123" -H "Content-Type: application/x-www-form-urlencoded" -X POST http://localhost:3000/user
 ```

 This creates the user 'user-123'.
+You can specify any username here.
+Make a note of the username you specified.

-You will notice from the server console logging that a conversation is also created for the user.
+You will notice from the _server_ console logging that a conversation is also created for the user.

-4. Create a customer order:
+**4.** Create a customer order:

 ```
 curl -d "username=user-123" -H "Content-Type: application/x-www-form-urlencoded" -X POST http://localhost:3000/order
 ```

 This creates an order for user 'user-123'.
-For simplicity this is a simple pre-defined order, rather than a shopping cart.
+For simplicity, this is a simple pre-defined static order, rather than a full-fledged shopping cart.

-This step will also generate a custom event of type `custom:order-confirm-event` contain the order details.
+This step also generates a custom event of type `custom:order-confirm-event` containing the order details.

-In addition a confirmation email is sent via Sendinblue.
+In addition, a confirmation email is sent via Sendinblue.
 This email contains a link the user would select to chat if they wanted support with order.

-5. Check you have received the order email!
+**5.** Check you have received the order email.
 Go to the inbox defined in your configuration to read the confirmation email.

-6. Click the link in the email to log the customer into the chat screen.
+**6.** Click the link in the email to log the customer into the chat screen.

-7. Log the agent into the chat.
+**7.** Log the agent into the chat.
 For this step it is recommended you additionally start an 'incognito' tab in your browser (or use a new browser instance).

-For simplicity the support agent logs into the chat using a method similar to the customer.
+For simplicity, the support agent logs into the chat using a method similar to the customer.
 You can just copy the link the client clicked on in the email, and change the username in the link to `agent`:

 ```
 localhost:3000/chat/agent/CON-ID/ORDER-ID
 ```

-The user and support agent can now engage in a two-way chat messaging session.
+The user and support agent can now engage in a two-way chat messaging session to discuss the order.

 ## Exploring the code